ONSdigital/analysis-for-action/themes/data_analysis/RAP/QA_for_RAP/book/modular_code.md

 R projects are a really useful and simple way to organise your projects better.
 However, be sure to check your settings.
 R projects save history and data by default.
-This is not a good idea if you're using git, as it means data can easily make its way into the version history.
+This is not a good idea if you are using git, as it means data can easily make its way into the version history.
 To disable these options in RStudio, open the project options menu in the tools tab.
 In the menu, set the options "save workspace to .RDATA on exit" and "Always save history" to "No".
 Alternatively, you can edit the .Rproj file in an editor of your choice by adding these settings: